lawalTheWest/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 - **Docker Compose**: Debug multi-container applications defined with Docker Compose using `docker-compose logs` and `docker-compose exec`.
 - **Health Checks**: Implement health checks in Docker containers to monitor container status and health.
 - **Container Inspect**: Use `docker inspect` to get detailed information about Docker objects such as containers, images, networks, and volumes.

+## Leveraging Docker for Debugging

+Docker provides a powerful toolset for debugging web stacks by allowing developers to create isolated containers to replicate specific environments.
+Participants in the Webstack Debugging series will leverage Docker containers to simulate complex web stack configurations, making it easier to diagnose and fix issues locally.

+By encapsulating dependencies and configurations within Docker containers, developers can ensure consistency across different development and production environments, facilitating seamless debugging and deployment processes.

+---
+---

 By leveraging these tools and techniques across various layers of the technology stack, developers effectively identify and resolve issues, ensuring the reliability and performance of web applications.